Bulging Disks vs Herniated Disks

 As chiropractors, we always encourage patients to choose non-invasive, drug-free alternative treatment options first whenever possible.
 After all, a pill isn’t going to change the structure of a bulging disk.
 Taking a proactive approach to your health can in many cases prevent a bulging disk from getting worse and becoming a herniated disk or a sequester disk.
 Chiropractic care and Non-Surgical Spinal Decompression are effective in treating this condition with a natural approach that does not require medication, injections or surgery.

-Want to learn more about how our doctors treat bulging disks?
+Want to learn more about how our doctors treat disk injuries?

 Give us a call for a consultation at (619) 313-5403.